Education (EDUC)

 Examines the current practices and research in teaching the language arts (listening, speaking, reading, and writing) with particular emphasis on the integration of reading and writing instruction.

 EDUC 550.
-Classroom Management for Emotionally Handicapped.
+Classroom Management for Emotionally Disabled.
 3 Credits.

 Examines the models of behavior management.
 Techniques to prevent disruptive behavior and to alter unproductive behavior will be emphasized.
 Attention to legal considerations and counseling skills will be discussed.